Philip Snowden, 1st Viscount Snowden

 Philip Snowden, 1st Viscount Snowden, PC (/ˈsnoʊdən/; 18 July 1864 – 15 May 1937) was a British politician.
 A strong speaker, he became popular in trade union circles for his denunciation of capitalism as unethical and his promise of a socialist utopia.
 He was the first Labour Chancellor of the Exchequer, a position he held in 1924 and again between 1929 and 1931.
 He broke with Labour policy in 1931, and was expelled from the party and excoriated as a turncoat, as the party was overwhelmingly crushed that year by the National Government coalition that Snowden supported.
-He was succeeded as Chancellor by Neville Chamberlain.
+He was succeeded as chancellor by Neville Chamberlain.

 Early life: 1864–1906

-Snowden was born in Cowling in the West Riding of Yorkshire.
+Snowden was born on 18 July 1864 in Cowling in the West Riding of Yorkshire.
 His father John Snowden had been a weaver and a supporter of Chartism, and later a Gladstonian liberal.
 Snowden later wrote in his autobiography: "I was brought up in this Radical atmosphere, and it was then that I imbibed the political and social principles which I have held fundamentally ever since".
 Although his parents and sisters were involved in weaving at the Ickornshaw Mill, he did not join them; after attending a local board school (where he received additional lessons in French and Latin from the schoolmaster) he stayed on as a pupil-teacher.
 When he was 15 he became an insurance office clerk in Burnley.
 During his seven years as a clerk, he studied and then passed the civil service entry examination; in 1886, he was appointed to a junior position at the Excise Office in Liverpool.
 Snowden moved on to other posts around Scotland and then to Devon.

 In August 1891, when he was aged 27, Snowden severely injured his back in a cycling accident in Devon and was paralyzed from the waist down.
 He learned to walk again with the aid of sticks within two years.
 His Inland Revenue job was kept open for him for two years following the accident; however, owing to his condition, he decided to resign from the civil service.
 While he was convalescing at his mother's house at Cowling he began to study socialist theory and history.